Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Introduction

 \subsection{Objectives}

-The objective of this review is to comprehensively analyze the advancements and challenges in the application of deep learning for the automated diagnosis of skin diseases.
+This review aims to analyze the advancements and challenges in the application of deep learning to automated skin disease diagnosis.
 By evaluating the latest research from 2020 to 2025, the review aims to highlight the effectiveness of various deep learning models in enhancing diagnostic accuracy, overcoming image processing challenges, and addressing data imbalance.
 Additionally, the review seeks to explore innovative methodologies, including data augmentation, hybrid models, and optimization techniques, that contribute to improving the performance and clinical applicability of deep learning in dermatological diagnostics.